moehrenzahn/devotionalium-wp/readme.txt

 2. The Devotionalium configuration area.

 == Changelog ==
+= 1.2.1 =
+* Add error handling in case Devotionalium API is not available
-= 1.2.0 =
+* Fixed issue where Devotionalium Verses were not read from cache properly = 1.2.0 =
 * Add setting to toggle Quran display
 * Fixes and updates for new API format